pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 ### Step 1.
 Download a live image

 Void Linux makes [live images][rpi-images] available for Raspberry Pi devices.
-I downloaded the glibc version because I'm afraid of trying new things but if you live life on the edge try the musl image and let me know if the rest of this guide worked for you!
+I downloaded the glibc version of the rpi-armv7l live image because I'm afraid of trying new things but if you live life on the edge try the musl version and let me know if the rest of this guide worked for you!

 [rpi-images]: https://voidlinux.org/download/ "Download the Void Linux live images for Raspberry Pi devices"